eduardoportilho/project-pixel-art-maker-starter/README.md

 ## How to play?

 * Enter the grid Height and Width in the provided fields.
-  * The size should be greater than 0 and smaller than you screen size.
+  * The size should be greater than 0 and smaller or equal to 25.
 * Click on "Submit" to create an empty grid.
 * Select a color using the color picker.
 * Click on a grid cell to paint it with the selected color.